HermanL02/WarwickUniversity-Notes/202404/Script.md

-- My Reading Speed: 140 Words/ min, expected length: 2240
+2023 1. a) i: Each of X corresponds to Y ii: X and Y relationship is both Injection and Surjection iii:- My Reading Speed: 140 Words/ min, expected length: 2240
 # Introduction
 Good morning, professors.
 I am really glad to have a chance to bring you my dissertation project, the WeChat End-to-End Encryption Tool, which I want to call it, the Libre Chat.
 # Motivation